Compare FREE Quotes on Insulation!

 Measure the width of the insulation material to fit precisely between the joists, which typically ranges from 400mm to 600mm.
 The insulation must fit tightly without being compressed, as compressing the material would diminish its insulating properties.
 The insulation should fully occupy the space between the joists, effectively eliminating any potential for thermal bridging.

-To achieve the optimal insulation thickness of 270mm when learning how to insulate a flat roof from the inside, apply additional layers on top of the initial layer, positioning them perpendicular to the joists.
+To achieve the optimal roof insulation thickness of 270mm when learning how to insulate a flat roof from the inside, apply additional layers on top of the initial layer, positioning them perpendicular to the joists.
 This method helps to close any remaining gaps and significantly improves the overall thermal efficiency of the insulation.

 Step 8: Seal gaps and edges